manzinello/mailgo-wp-plugin/readme.txt

 4. mailgo modal for tel (dark mode)

 == Changelog ==

+= 0.9.16 =
+mailgo 0.9.16: bug fix, new languages, Yahoo Mail as an option for mailto links

 = 0.9.15 =
 mailgo 0.9.15: bug fix and a lot of new languages